They Say / I Say 6th Edition PDF: Exact Answer & Steps

 The 6th edition workbook offers exercises that push you to think critically about the text.
 Don’t skip it.

-• use Digital Tools
+• make use of Digital Tools

 • Keep a Source Log